 In 1922-23, the artist developed a stereoscopic film projector, for which he obtained numerous international patents.
 Despite inventing the actual device and successfully obtaining a three-dimensional image, he failed to establish any mass production due to lack of funds.
 Between 1924 and 1925, he used lenses, mirror glass, springs and a variety of other metal elements to produce a series of original multi-media collages.
 He even ended up lighting some of the objects from behind with attached bulbs, which proved to be truly astounding.
 Kakabadze was also one of the first artists to use spray paint for the backgrounds of some of his collages.

-David Kakabadze.
+D. Kakabadze.
 Stereoscopic Film Projector Invented by D. Kakabadze.
-1924.
-Photo: Property of the artist’s family.
+1924 Photo: Property of the artist’s family.

 Between 1921 and 1927, Kakabadze would often be featured in a variety of Parisian newspaper articles and books about contemporary art, which referred to him as a Cubist, a three-dimensional light artist, or the author of electricity-powered collages.

 At the Société des Artistes Indépendants in 1926, American artist and philanthropist Katherine Dreier purchased David Kakabadze’s sculpture.
 She ended up visiting Kakabadze’s studio afterwards, in order to select 18 more works for the International Exhibition of Modern Art at the Brooklyn Museum, which she co-organized with Marcel Duchamp.
 Here, David Kakabadze had the opportunity to present contemporary works side by side with modern artists and sculptors at the forefront of the Modern Art scene at that time.